 When deciding on the best clippers for your dog, there are many factors that you need to consider, your budget is certainly one of them and whether or not you plan on clipping your dog’s hair regularly or maybe just occasionally.

-Regardless of whether you are a first-time groomer, or have experience, the following are some things that you need to look for:
+Regardless of whether you are a first-time groomer, or are experienced, the following are some things that you need to look for:

 1. Power & Speed Of The Motor